scicloj/scicloj.github.io/content/en/docs/community/groups/llm-meetups/index.md

 ## Meetings
 Most meetings will be recorded and shared publicly.

+* #4 2023-06-30, Architectures and ideas behind transformer-based generative LLMs - :calendar: [event](https://clojureverse.org/t/scicloj-llm-meetup-4-architectures-and-ideas-behind-transformer-based-generative-llms/)
+  * Dimid Duchovny will explain some of the concepts behind LLM services:
+    * self-attention as a mechanism to capture dependencies and relationships within data
+    * training processes - from unsupervised pre-training to RLHF
+    * the inference process
+  * Dimid will then cover additional practical topics:
+    * using LLMs locally from Python
+    * a detailed look into the OpenAI API and its various parameters
+  * Daniel Slutsky will briefly demonstrate performing such tasks from Clojure.
+  * Some familiarity with Python will be assumed.
+Clojure is not required.

+* #3 2023-06-17, LLMOps with [Bosquet](https://github.com/zmedelis/bosquet) - :calendar: [event](https://clojureverse.org/t/scicloj-llm-meetup-3-bosquet-login-for-details/) - recording coming soon
+  * Žygimantas Medelis presented Bosquet, dived in a bit into its internals (e.g., the use of Slemer and Pathom), and discussed future directions.

+* #2 2023-06-16, Intro to prompt engineering - :calendar: [event](https://clojureverse.org/t/scicloj-llm-meetup-2-prompt-engineering-login-for-details/) - recording coming soon
+  * Irfan Nurhadi Satria demonstrated some of the common methods of prompt engineering from Clojure.
+  * Daniel Slutsky added a brief introduction to the use of embeddings and vector databases.

-* 2023-05-26, Intro to LLMs - :movie_camera: [summary & recording](https://clojureverse.org/t/scicloj-llm-meetup-1-introduction-summary-recording/10098)
+* #1 2023-05-26, Intro to LLMs - :movie_camera: [summary & recording](https://clojureverse.org/t/scicloj-llm-meetup-1-introduction-summary-recording/10098)
   * Martynas Maciulevičius provided an overview of the topic, introducing a few of the basic ideas behind LLM.
-* 2023-06-16, Intro to prompt engineering - :calendar: [event](https://clojureverse.org/t/scicloj-llm-meetup-2-prompt-engineering-login-for-details/) - recording coming soon
-  * Irfan Nurhadi Satria and Danel Slutsky will demonstrate some of the common methods of prompt engineering from Clojure.
-* 2023-06-17, LLMOps with [Bosquet](https://github.com/zmedelis/bosquet) - :calendar: [event](https://clojureverse.org/t/scicloj-llm-meetup-3-bosquet-login-for-details/) - recording coming soon
-  * Žygimantas Medelis will present Bosquet, dive in a bit into its internals (e.g., the use of Slemer and Pathom), and discuss future directions.
-Some familiarity with LLMs will be assumed (e.g., the content of the previous meetings).
-* end-of-June (TBA), transformer-based models - architecture, ideas and practices :star:
-  * by Dimid Duchovny

-## Clojure activity around LLMs
+# Clojure activity around LLMs
 Here we list a few exciting projects that various Clojure groups and individuals have been working on.

 * At the [#clojurellm](https://clojurians.slack.com/archives/C054XC5JVDZ) channel in the Clojurians Slack, a group of Clojurians is working on helping LLMs understand Clojure.
 This channel has been very active in sharing various relevant updates about the LLMs landscape.